What Should Everyone Learn From Thucydides

 Melos was just too small and had too little military power to be able to keep its neutrality.
 After the argument was put on the table in such a rough manner, Melians called for justice and equality, but there cannot be equality between the two states.

 As Athenian ambassadors said: „the strong do what they can and the weak suffer what they must”.
-In a rather proud and egotistical manner, Melians denied any further discussions and refused to surrender without a fight, hoping that they might have a slight change of survival.
+In a rather proud and egotistical manner, Melians denied any further discussions and refused to surrender without a fight, hoping that they might have a slight chance of survival.
 But there was none, and the Spartans were practical enough not to interfere in the fight since they had no interest in it and Athens possessed better navy.

 Then there is Pericles’ Funeral Oration, the speech that Pericles delivered at the end of the first year of the Peloponnesian War.